Nick Truesdell: Early life

+‡ Refers to 40-yard dash; Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height, weight and 40 time.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "Cincinnati Football Commitment List".
+Rivals.
+Retrieved March 31, 2017.; "Cincinnati College Football Recruiting Commits".
+Scout.
+Retrieved March 31, 2017.; "Scout.com Team Recruiting Rankings".
+Scout.
+Retrieved March 31, 2017.; "2008 Team Ranking".
+Rivals.com.
+Retrieved March 31, 2017.;

 College career

 Truesdell decided to stay close to home and enrolled at the University of Cincinnati in 2008.
-He appeared in six games for the Bearcats' special teams but did not yield any statistics before he was dismissed from the team for stealing from the campus bookstore.
-Truesdell then had to transfer to Grand Rapids Community College, where he tore his ACL in his first game with the team.
+He appeared in six games for the Bearcats' special teams that year but did not yield any statistics before he was dismissed from the team for stealing from the campus bookstore.
+In June 2009, Truesdell broke into a house and lived there for a week while the owners were on vacation.
+He also drove their car while living there.
+Truesdell was charged with second-degree burglary and misuse of a motor vehicle.
+In June 2010, he was arrested for selling marijuana.
+In 2011, Truesdell enrolled at Grand Rapids Community College to play football, where he tore his ACL in his first game with the team.

 Professional career

 Indoor Football League

 After not returning to action in college, Truesdell hired an agent tried to land with a pro team.
-He was invited to the Cincinnati Bengals rookie minicamp in 2013 and also tried out for the Tennessee Titans that year before played for the Colorado Ice (now Crush) and Bemidji Axemen of the Indoor Football League (IFL) in 2014.
+He was invited to the Cincinnati Bengals rookie minicamp in 2013 and also tried out for the Tennessee Titans that year.
+In 2014, he played for the Colorado Ice and Bemidji Axemen of the Indoor Football League (IFL).
 He played in one game for the Ice and caught one pass for four yards.
 He played in 7 games for the Axemen, catching 28 passes for 402 yards and 9 touchdowns.
 He also recorded 11 solo tackles and 1 tackle assist with the Axemen.
-He was also invited to a rookie minicamp with the Green Bay Packers in 2014 but was not signed.
+He was invited to rookie minicamp with the Green Bay Packers in 2014 but was not signed.

-Arena Football League
+Spokane Shock

-Truesdell ended up in the Arena Football League (AFL), where he signed with the Spokane Shock.
+Later in 2014, Truesdell signed with the Spokane Shock of the Arena Football League (AFL).
 In his first season, he caught 33 passes for 355 yards and seven touchdowns in nine games.
 In 2015, he played in all 16 games and delivered his best season to date with 80 receptions, 977 yards and 23 touchdowns for the Shock.
 In a game against Portland, Truesdell had five touchdown catches in the first half.
 Truesdell, however, did not get a shot at the league record of nine scores in one game because he strained his hamstring.

+Portland Steel

-On November 5, 2015, he was assigned to the Portland Thunder (which soon changed its nickname to Steel).
+On November 5, 2015, he was assigned to the AFL's Portland Thunder (which soon changed its nickname to Steel).
 In his lone season with the team, he recorded 15 receptions for 200 yards and 8 touchdowns.